eclipse/microprofile-evolution-process/process.md

 intent during the review period.

 After the review has completed, the core team will make a decision on the proposal.
-The review manager is responsible for determining consensus among the core team members, then reporting their decision to the proposal authors and mailing list.
-The review manager will update the proposal's state in the [Microprofile repository](https://github.com/microprofile/evolution) to reflect that decision.
+The core team members will report their decision to the proposal authors and mailing list.
+The proposal state in the [Microprofile repository](https://github.com/microprofile/evolution) will be updated to reflect that decision.

 ## Proposal states
 A given proposal can be in one of several states: